This simple Vegan Strawberry Shortcake is made with cream biscuits, fresh strawberries, and coconut whipped cream for an easy springtime dessert.

 Growing up strawberry shortcake was among my favorite desserts, just behind angel food cake (and friends, I am working on veganizing that recipe as we speak) and fruit pizza (yeah, and I'll get on that too).
 The sweet and the creamy and the buttery biscuit flavors.
 So good!
 As an adult, however, I don't often think about this delightful dessert.

 And then the strawberries start peaking out of the ground.

 In case you don't know, Oregon makes some of the best strawberries.
-Every year in mid June, I pack the kids up in the car and head to Sauvie Island where we spend several hours out in the fields strawberry picking.
+Every year in mid-June, I pack the kids up in the car and head to Sauvie Island where we spend several hours out in the fields strawberry picking.
 I should say, I spend several hours out in the fields strawberry picking.
-The kids spend several hours out in the fields strawberry eating.
+The kids spend several hours out in the fields eating strawberries.
 But strawberry-stained and all, it's one of my favorite early summer traditions.
 Fresh strawberries everywhere!

 And what is the first thing I do with my fresh batch of strawberries?